Following the defeat of the Titans by the Jovian gods, Hades obtained the

 Many characters throughout greek myth crossed the path of Hades.
 Odysseus, the famous greek hero, entered the realm to speek to lost souls.
 He spoke to his dear friend Tiresias, who told him his destiny.
 He also came across his dead mother, Anticlea, and the great warrior, Achilles.
 Odysseus was the only one to successfully make a trip to Hades and return to Earth.

 You might also be interested in:

 Persephone was the Greek goddess of the Underworld and the wife of Hades.
-Romans identified Persephone with Proserpina.
-Hades fell in love with her at her first sight.
-He decided at once to carry her...more
+Hades fell in love with her after seeing her picking flowers in a plain in Sicily.
+He decided at once to abduct her and carry...more

-The constellation Ophiuchus is the Serpent Bearer.
+The constellation Ophiuchus represents the Serpent Bearer.
 This large constellation can be seen in the night sky from June through October.
-Although most of the stars are dim, Ophiuchus' teapot shape makes it...more
+Although most of the stars are dim, Ophiuchus' teapot shape...more

-Gaea, or Mother Earth, was the great goddess of the early Greeks.
-She represented the Earth and was worshipped as the universal mother.
-In Greek mythology, she created the universe and gave birth to both...more
+Gaea was the great deity of the early Greeks.
+She represented the Earth and was worshipped as the universal mother who had created the universe and borne both the first race of gods (the Titans) and the...more

 Following the defeat of the Titans by the Jovian gods, Hades obtained the kingdom of the underworld.
 One day, while he was riding through the field of battle, the goddess Aphrodite had her companion Eros...more

 In Roman mythology, Jupiter was the king of heaven and Earth and of all the Olympian gods.
 He was also known as the god of justice.
 He was named king of the gods in the special meeting that followed his...more